pmcdowell-okta/github-get-checksum-respository/README.md

 changes I can pull the changes and restart the service.

 I'm sure there is an easier way to do this, but it was the best I could come up with

+You run it like this:

+`go run main.go https://github.com/pmcdowell-okta/oktacsv.git`